What to Eat to Gain Muscle: 10 Tips & 3-Day Meal Plan

 Meal Day 1 Day 2 Day 3

-Morning snack 1 piece of fruit + 10 chestnuts or peanuts 1 Greek yogurt with honey and chia seeds 1 smashed banana with oatmeal and 1 tablespoon of peanut butter
+Morning snack 1 apple with peel + 10 cashew nuts 1 Greek yogurt + 1 cup of grapes 1 mashed banana with 1 tablespoon of oats and peanut butter